Beetroot Dumplings – Südtirol Recipe

 beetroot dumplings in freezer in freezer bags

-To thaw the frozen raw dumplings, cook them in boiling salted water for about 11 minutes.
-Before cooking, thaw them and, if necessary, reshape them slightly.
+To defrost frozen raw dumplings, cook them in boiling salted water for about 11 minutes.
+Before cooking, defrost them and, if necessary, reshape them slightly.

-To thaw the already cooked dumplings, let them rest in the refrigerator for a few hours or, if in a hurry, heat them directly in boiling salted water for about 5 minutes.
-Alternatively, they can be heated in a pan with butter or hot sauce.
+To defrost already cooked dumplings, let them rest in the refrigerator for a few hours or, if you’re in a hurry, heat them directly in boiling salted water for about 5 minutes.
+Alternatively, they can be reheated in a pan with butter or hot sauce.

 Dumplings pair well with rich and flavorful sauces.
-Traditionally, they are served with melted butter and sage, but also with meat-based sauces, like beef ragù or braised beef sauce.
-Another option is to pair them with a warm broth, making them lighter.
-Alternatively, they can be topped with melted cheeses or crispy bacon for an even tastier touch.
+Traditionally, they are served with melted butter and sage, but also with meat-based sauces, like beef ragù or braised sauce.
+Another option is to pair them with a warm broth, which makes them lighter.
+Alternatively, they can be dressed with melted cheese or crispy bacon for an even tastier touch.

 butter and sage for topping dumplings

-• What’s the difference between red beet and beetroot?
+• What is the difference between red beet and beetroot?

-Beetroot is often called red beet, but they are not the same.
+Beetroot is often called red beet, but they are not the same thing.
 Beetroot and red beet are two different vegetables.
-Beetroot has a red root and a sweet taste, while the red beet, which belongs to a different family, is smaller and has a milder flavor, with flesh that can vary from white to pink.
-Beetroot is typically more used in cooking, especially for preparations like risottos, juices, salads, and side dishes, whereas the red beet has more limited use.
+Beetroot has a red root and a sweet taste, while red beet, which belongs to a different family, is smaller and has a milder flavor, with flesh that can vary from white to pink.
+Beetroot is typically more used in cooking, especially for preparations like risottos, juices, salads, and side dishes, while red beet has a more limited use.

 Author image